Naman-Katiyar/deltademo/README.md

 # deltademo
-This is for demo of Git and Github.
+This is for demo of Git and Github